golang/vscode-go/docs/debugging.md

 ### **Debugging symlink directories**

 Since the debugger and go compiler use the actual filenames, extra configuration is required to debug symlinked directories.
-Use the substitutePath property to tell the `debugAdapter` how to properly translate the paths.
-For example, if your project lives in `/path/to/actual/helloWorld`, but the project is open in vscode under the linked folder `/path/to/hello`, you can add the following to your config to set breakpoints in the files in `/path/to/hello`:
+Use the `substitutePath` property to tell the `debugAdapter` how to properly translate the paths.
+For example, if your project lives in `/path/to/actual/helloWorld`, but the project is open in vscode under the linked folder `/link/to/helloWorld`, you can add the following to your config to set breakpoints in the files in `/link/to/helloWorld`:

 ```
 {
-    "name": "Launch remote",
+    "name": "Launch with symlinks",
     "type": "go",
     "request": "launch",
     "mode": "debug",
     "program": "/path/to/actual/helloWorld",
     "substitutePath": [
 		{
-			"from": "/path/to/hello",
+			"from": "/link/to/helloWorld",
 			"to": "/path/to/actual/helloWorld",
 		},
 	],